 - Ohio’s Learning Standards do not represent a federal takeover of education.
 There was no federal involvement and no federal resources used in the development of the standards.

-- The adoption and implementation of the standards does not affect the right or ability of parents to homeschool their children or prescribe the manner in which parents will home school their children.
+- The adoption and implementation of the standards do not affect the right or ability of parents to homeschool their children or prescribe the manner in which parents will home school their children.

 - These standards are evidenced‐based and were developed by practiced teachers.
 They were developed with careful use of a large and growing body of research including scholarly research, surveys on what skills are required of students entering college and workforce training programs, assessment data identifying college and career ready performance, and comparisons to standards from high-performing states and nations.